sch3fr/SmolBoatRemiXD/README.md

 ### Wiring diagram
 ![Wiring diagram](img/diagram.png)
 ## Firmware
-The firmware is your standard .HEX file compiled in QMK.
+~~The firmware is your standard .HEX file compiled in QMK.
 You can find my .HEX as well as the full source files on my Github page.
+I'd recommend you to write your own keymap, as I used mapping for Czech layout.~~

-I'd recommend you to write your own keymap, as I used mapping for Czech layout.
+The firmware is compiled using Vial, meaning you can edit your keymap wiht nice UI without needing to rewrite and recompile it everytime you want to make some changes.
+It is still based on my czech keymap, meaning you probably want to make your own
 ## Notes
 I ended up not using the brace, since my awful wiring pushes the Pro Micro to its place.<br>
 You might have to file the cherry stabs hole a bit for it to fit.<br>
-I'd love to add Via support sometime in the future.
+~~I'd love to add Via support sometime in the future.~~ Done ✅